 Employer-sponsored health insurance deductibles

-- Among these workers, the average deductible is $1,573 for single coverage
+- Among these workers, the average deductible is $1,644 for single coverage.

 ACA health insurance deductibles

-With high deductibles seeming more like the norm these days, how do they impact the way people seek—or don’t see—medical care?
+With a high deductible seeming more like the norm these days, how do they impact the way people seek—or don’t see—medical care?

 Underinsured and Under-Treated?